 What does a Gen X mom blogger have to say when millennial bloggers reign supreme online?
 The number of “Mommy” bloggers have grown over the last ten years and continues to rise.
-When I decided to use blogging as a venue for my writing, I didn’t know what I was getting into.
+When I decided to use blogging as a platform for my writing, I didn’t know what I was getting into.

 I intentionally attended blogging and writing workshops to keep me abreast on the current trends in blogging.
 I also subscribed to established foreign and local bloggers to have a clear picture of how their blogs have worked for them.
 At the same time, having them as pegs for the kind of world I will be entering.

 Honestly, it was overwhelming.
 The number of posts and suggestions were too much for me.
 Most of the time, their weekly posts ended up in trash.
 Sorry 🙁

 As I did this, I was faced with a dilemma.
 Should I follow their recommendations to have a huge number of followers?
 Do I really want to be a popular blogger?
 Or should I continue to share my message to anyone who would listen while still keeping my online presence low-key?

 I am a mom who blogs and naturally I will be labeled as a Mommy blogger.
 Please take note, I do not nor will not look down on mommy bloggers.
 I started as a mommy blogger journaling about my life as a new mom.
 Now, I am in a different season in life.
 My kids have grown and even my followers’ kids have grown too.
 So I have to give them something they can relate with.